tilleul/apple2/applesoft/nfs/README.md

 1. [Use variables as placeholders for constant values](#1-use-variables-as-placeholders-for-constant-values): accessing a known value in a variable is faster than deciphering values in code.
 2. [Declare your most used variables first](#2-declare-your-most-used-variables-first): create and/or reference the variables you're going to use the most as soon as possible
+3. [Use one-letter variables names whenever possible](#3-use-one-letter-variables-names-whenever-possible): longer variables names take longer to parse.

 ## Calculations

-3. [Use addition instead of multiplication by 2](#3-use-addition-instead-of-multiplication-by-2): addition of the same variable twice is faster than multiplying the variable by 2
+4. [Use addition instead of multiplication by 2](#4-use-addition-instead-of-multiplication-by-2): addition of the same variable twice is faster than multiplying the variable by 2
-4. [Addition is faster than subtraction](#4-addition-is-faster-than-subtraction): avoid subtraction whenever possible but don't use negative constants.
+5. [Addition is faster than subtraction](#5-addition-is-faster-than-subtraction): avoid subtraction whenever possible but don't use negative constants.

 (and many others) coming soon...